Cascade of polarized Compton scattering and Breit-Wheeler pair production: Polarization transfer in the cascaded processes from MC simulations

 The cascaded collisions between polarized first-generation gamma-ray photons and background photons result in the production of first-generation BW pairs; see Fig. \ref{fig:pol-pair}.
 According to Eq. (\ref{zpf}), the polarization of BW electron originates from helicity transfer through both helicity of a single photon and cross product of $\bm{\xi}^{(1)}$ and $\bm{\xi}^{(2)}$ of two colliding photons.
 For polarized $\gamma_0$ with $\xi^{(0)}_2=1$, collisions between $\gamma_0$ and first-generation gamma-ray photons with circular polarization of right-hand helicities result in the productions of longitudinally polarized BW electrons (positrons), and the asymmetric distribution of $P_{pair}$ results from the $\cos{\theta}$-dependent $\zeta'_\gamma$ and $\zeta''_\gamma$ of first-generation gamma-ray photons; see Figs \ref{fig:pol-pair}(a).
 For polarized $\gamma_0$ with $\xi^{(0)}_2=\xi^{(0)}_3=0.71$, collisions between $\gamma_0$ and first-generation gamma-ray photons result in the similar distribution of $P_{pair}$ but the diminished polarization; see Fig. \ref{fig:pol-pair}(b).
 Because of the zero contribution of dot product of $\bm{\xi}^{(1)}$ and $\bm{\xi}^{(2)}$ to the final polarization of BW pairs, for polarized $\gamma_0$ with linear polarization of $\xi^{(0)}_3=1$, the cascaded collisions between $\gamma_0$ and first-generation $\gamma$-ray photons with linear polarization [see Fig. \ref{fig:pol-curve}(f)] produce the non-polarized pairs.
 The polarization curves of BW electrons versus $\varepsilon_{pair}$ are none-decayed and fluctuant because of the stair-shape ones of first-generation gamma-ray photons and the varying tendency of $P_{pair}$ is caused by the stair-type $P_\gamma$ with corresponding $\varepsilon_\gamma$ above the threshold energy of BW process; Fig. \ref{fig:pol-pair}(c).
 Since the longitudinal polarization is dominated in the produced first-generation BW electrons, the decrease of $\xi^{(0)}_2$ leads to the decreased $P_{pair}$.
+It is worth noting that because the polarization is dominated by the first three series of multiple ICS, the variations of $P_\gamma$ and thus the variations of $P_{pair}$ are almost independent of the duration of $\rm{IT}$ (see Fig. \ref{fig:duration} in Appendix \ref{appC}).